rmcanany/SolidEdgeHousekeeper/README-2024.2.md

 To save some time, you can process files in the background, without graphics.
 This capability is somewhat experimental; let me know if you run into problems.
 To save some space on the Most Recently Used list, you can disable adding files that are processed by Housekeeper.
 Both options are set on the **Configuration Tab -- General Page**.

-## CAVEATS
+## KNOWN ISSUES

+**Not a perfect program**
+*Cause*: Not a perfect programmer.
-Since the program can process a large number of files in a short amount of time, it can be very taxing on Solid Edge.
-To maintain a clean environment, the program restarts Solid Edge periodically.
-(Set the frequency on the **Configuration Tab -- General Page**.)
-This is by design and does not necessarily indicate a problem.
+*Possible workaround*: Back up any files before using it.
+I mean it.
+The program can process a large number of files in a short amount of time.
+It can do damage at the same rate.
+It has been tested on thousands of our files, but none of yours.

-However, problems can arise.
-Those cases will be reported in the log file with the message `Error processing file`.
-A stack trace will be included, which may help debugging.
-If four of these errors are detected in a run, the programs halts with the Status Bar message `Processing aborted`.

-Please note this is not a perfect program.
-It is not guaranteed not to mess up your work.
 Back up any files before using it.

-## KNOWN ISSUES

 **Does not support managed files**
 *Cause*: Unknown.